 Adding to the mix, the "support local" movement gained momentum amid COVID-19 as consumers looked to put their money behind businesses that aligned with their beliefs.
 National multi-location brands should act locally to create strong consumer connections this holiday season.
 Here are some ideas:

 - Empower local store managers — Give each of your local store operators a budget to put toward local charities, schools, and businesses in their area this holiday season, or come up with a company-wide local impact initiative.
 For example, one national pizza chain made a commitment to give away 10 million slices of pizza to help feed those most affected by COVID-19.
-Every store had a free-pizza giveaway quota to use in its community to meet the company goal.
+Every store had a free pizza giveaway quota to use in its community to meet the company goal.

 - Partner with local businesses — Partner with one or more complementary businesses in your area to bundle some products or services that consumers can enter to win with every purchase.
-If you're a spa, you might partner with a local gym in your area on a self-care basket that includes a one-month gym membership, some free product, and a free spa treatment.
+If you're a spa, you might partner with a local gym in your area on a self-care basket that includes a one-month gym membership, some free products, and a free spa treatment.

-- Set up pop-up shops at local farmers markets or holiday bazaars — We know that consumers are wary to visit retailers in person without a plan first.
-But, "shop local" consumers may make an exception for a trip to a local farmers market or holiday bizarre.
+- Set up pop-up shops at local farmers' markets or holiday bazaars — We know that consumers are wary to visit retailers in person without a plan first.
+But, "shop local" consumers may make an exception for a trip to a local farmers market or a holiday bizarre.
 So join the small business community, and make nice by giving away samples, or donating a portion of your sales at the event to a local cause.

 - Give back to a local cause — Spread some goodwill during the holidays and give customers a way to support their community when they shop with you by giving a portion of your sales to local schools, a local food bank, or another local cause.
 Or suggest customers pay a purchase forward by buying a Toy for a Tot, canned food for a local food bank, or a food gift card for a needy family.

 - Leverage hyperlocal social ads — If foot traffic and sales is one of your goals, here is a holiday marketing idea to stretch your budget: local social ads.
-By targeting people near your storefront with the right message, you'll avoid highly competitive national ad spots and see greater return with higher relevance.
+By targeting people near your storefront with the right message, you'll avoid highly competitive national ad spots and see a greater return with higher relevance.

 Holiday Marketing Tips for the "Avoiding-the-Crowds Consumer"